ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 # Use the instance metadata service (Beta)
 {: #imd-get-metadata}

 After obtaining an instance identity access token, you can access the metadata service and retrieve metadata about a virtual server instance.
-The topic describes how to make calls to the API to access metadata instance, SSH key, and placement group metadata.
+The topic describes how to make calls to the API to access instance metadata such as initialization data, network interfaces, volume attachments, public SSH keys, and placement group information.
 {:shortdesc}

 This service is available only to accounts with special approval to preview this beta feature.